jtmkrueger/vim-c-cr/README.md

   <your cursor here>
 )
 ```
-Compadible with pathogen and vundle.
+Compatible with pathogen and vundle.